bbelderbos/own_movie_site/README.md

     sys 0m0.420s
     ```

-* see example output by opening topmovies.html output file in the browser or click [here](http://bobbelderbos.com/topmovies.html)
+* see example output by opening topmovies.html output file in the browser